Winter Weather Advisory issued for Middle Tanana Valley by NWS - NewsBreak

 Winter Weather Advisory issued for Butte, Blackfoot Region by NWS

-Effective: 2022-11-27 12:00:00 MST Expires: 2022-11-28 00:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-04 15:00:00 MST Expires: 2022-12-05 12:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Butte, Blackfoot Region WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM NOON TODAY TO MIDNIGHT MST TONIGHT * WHAT...Snow expected.
-Total snow accumulations of 1 to 3 inches.
-Winds gusting as high as 45 mph. * WHERE...Butte, Georgetown Lake, Highway 12 Garrison to Elliston, Homestake Pass, and MacDonald Pass. * WHEN...From noon today to midnight MST tonight. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
-Gusty winds could bring down tree branches.
-The cold wind chills as low as 15 below zero could result in hypothermia if precautions are not taken.
+Target Area: Butte, Blackfoot Region WINTER WEATHER ADVISORY IN EFFECT FROM 3 PM SUNDAY TO NOON MST MONDAY * WHAT...Snow expected.
+Total snow accumulations of 4 to 6 inches. * WHERE...Butte, Georgetown Lake, Highway 12 Garrison to Elliston, Homestake Pass, and MacDonald Pass. * WHEN...From 3 PM Sunday to noon MST Monday. * IMPACTS...Plan on slippery road conditions.

 weather.gov